abhishekshah3010/abhishekshah3010/README.md

 <h1 align="center">Hi 👋, I'm Abhishek Shah</h1>
 <h3 align="center">Computer Science graduate with a passion for technology and a strong understanding of programming principles.
-Skilled in a variety of programming languages, including Python, and Java SQL, and proficient in AWS.
-Experience in full-cycle software development, including requirements gathering, design, implementation, testing, and maintenance through various group projects and internships.
-Strong problem-solving, critical thinking, and communication skills.
-Seeking Software Development opportunities to leverage my skills and continue learning in a professional setting.</h3>
+Skilled in a variety of programming languages, including Python, and Java SQL, and proficient in AWS.</h3>

 - Hi, I'm currently working as a **Software Engineer Co-op at General Electric (GE)**